Quantization of Hitchin integrable system via positive characteristic: Proof of the main theorem in the case

 Choose a finitely generated ring $R$ with a homomorphism $R\to k$ and a complete curve $C_R$ over $R$ whose base change to $k$ is isomorphic to $C$.
 We can form a similar spectral sequence starting from the moduli stack $\Bun_R$ for vector bundles over $C_R$.
 Its base change to a field of positive characteristic degenerates at $E_1$ by the result of the previous section.
 Hence the spectral sequence itself, as well as its base change to $k$, degenerates at $E_1$.

-This implies that $A_d$ is commutative for any $d$, since its base change to any residue field of~$R$ of almost every prime characteristic is commutative.
+This implies that $A_d$ is commutative for any $d$ , since its base change to any residue field of~$R$ of almost every prime characteristic is commutative. \todo[Do we really need the degeneration of the spectral sequence for that?]
 Now the construction of the previous section yields a family of opers parametrized by $\Spec(A_d)$, given by $\Ups(H(\DBud[d-1]))$ as before.
 Thus we get a map $\Pi\colon \Spec(A_d) \to \Op$ as explained in the previous section.